Google Pay with PIX

 Requirements

-• A Yuno account with a provider connection that supports both Google Pay and PIX in Brazil
+• A Yuno account with a connection to a supported provider

 • Transactions must be in BRL (Brazilian Real)